nrwl/monorepo.tools/.github/ISSUE_TEMPLATE/content-issue.md

 ---
 name: Content Issue
+about:
-about: You found something not right?
+  You found something not right?
 Want to add extra information or just think you can propose a better way to say it?
 Help us improve our content.
-title: "[CONTENT] "
+title: '[CONTENT] '
 labels: content
 assignees: ''
 ---

 <!-- Which section? -->